-Harpers Ferry Historical Association
+Harpers Ferry Park Association

-The Harpers Ferry Historical Association is one of 65 cooperating associations serving the National Park Service.
+The Harpers Ferry Park Association is one of 65 cooperating associations serving the National Park Service.
 Established in 1971, this not-for-profit association has provided over $1 million to enhance the interpretive and education programs of Harpers Ferry National Historical Park and the National Park Service.

 The association helps fund park public education programs, living history events, media for curriculum-based learning, publications, and visitor information assistance.
 These donations enhance the visitor experience at Harpers Ferry National Historical Park.